by Lesley Scott

 So I finally got up enough nerve to pick up the reins, but barely making contact with her mouth.
 I have good hands when it comes to riding and training horses.
 I squeezed my legs lightly and Gert walked out of the paddock.
 I used my right rein by pulling it out gently and the left one, I laid across her neck, down low.
 This is called “indirect reining,” and I had good luck with it so far.
 I use indirect reining to start a horse on riding English; I don’t fit in a western saddle.

 Okay, time to canter!
-Since Gert was so large, especially since I was bare back, I could easily be thrown if she puts down her head.
+Since Gert was so large, especially riding bare back, I could easily be thrown if she puts down her head.
 I didn’t think she would do it on purpose.
 First, we walked in a circle with markers, then, we trotted smoothly and as I squeezed, we were trotting fast.
 I said, “Canter.”
-She cantered!
+She cantered.
 It was so smooth, not what I thought at first.
 She remembered her reining and we cantered in a nice circle!
 Wow!
-It was such a delight to work with this lovely Belgian who weighed 2200 pounds!
+It was such a delight to work with this lovely Belgian who weighed 2200 pounds.

 Both Karl and I worked at Consolidated Diesel Company, building diesel Engines for Cummins.
 Karl worked in repairs, and I stayed on the line, putting the pistons into the cylinders and torquing the piston rod caps.
 It was very strenuous work and sometimes we worked until two in the morning on second shift and from six a.m. until three or four in the afternoon.